 Your child will be drawn to colors, patterns, and shapes of different objects and toys.
 By reaching out for things, babies learn about touch, shape, and texture.

-Your baby's ability to reach and hold an object will mature now, and after successfully grasping an object, your tot is likely to put it into his or her mouth for further exploration.
-It's important to make sure that any objects that could be choking hazards — or dangerous to your baby in other ways — are out of reach, or even better, out of sight!
+Learning happens when your baby is allowed to hold, inspect, and explore an object.
+Your tot is likely to put it into his or her mouth for further exploration.
+It's important to make sure that choking hazards and other unsafe items are out of reach or, even better, out of sight!

-Although those first words are still a couple of months away, your infant is learning a lot about language and will begin to distinguish between different sounds, even though he or she doesn't understand what the words mean.
+Baby's first words are still a couple of months away.
+But your infant is learning a lot about language.
+Babies can distinguish between different sounds, and begin to connect words with activities.
 By the end of this period, babies recognize and respond to their own name.